pkuzhf/bidding-at-risk-experiment/README.md

 vi) Use lap-bayes.py to train CTR distribution model.

-vii) Use replay-lr.py, replay-rmr.py, replay-var.py to replay validation test in the three bidding strategies.
+vii) Use replay-lr.py, replay-rmr.py, replay-var.py to replay validation test with the baseline and the two risk-aware strategies.

 viii) Use select-parameters.py to select model hyperparameters from replay results.